wandb/docs/docs/guides/app/features/runs-table.md

 ![](/images/app_ui/howto_move_runs.gif)

+## Edit run colors

+When a new run is created, it is assigned a default color.
+You can edit the color for a given run by clicking the color preview.

+Colors are locally scoped.
+On the project page, custom colors only apply to your own workspace.
+In reports, custom colors for runs only apply at the section level.
+You can visualize the same run in different sections, and it can have a different custom color in each section.

+1. Select the Run you want to visualize
+2. Click the colored dot
+3. Select a color for the graphs of your run
 ## See active runs

 Look for a green dot next to the name of runs— this indicates they're active in the table and on the graph legends.